open-ephys/ephys-course/source/EEA/exday1.rst

     1A.
 Set the multimeter dial to ‘Ω’.
 Use your multimeter to measure the resistance of any 3 different resistors in the kit.
 Check whether the resistance values you read correspond to the coloured bands on the resistors.
 How is your multimeter measuring this resistance?

     1B.
 Now set your multimeter to measure the voltage across a AA battery.
 What voltage do you measure?
 What does it mean if you record a negative voltage?

-.. container:: tabox

-  Setup: Students have to remove the orange cover of the multimeter to insert the batteries, and need a screwdriver.

-  1A: To measure resistance, the multimeter generates a voltage at both probes, and measures the current generated between them.

-  1B: Should be around 1.2-1.5 V, unless it's used.
-If you record a negative voltage you just have to switch the lead around, it’s convention: the positive side of the battery should be the red.
-Students can use this later in the course (and in life) during troubleshooting, to make sure depleted batteries are not the issue.

 Solderless Breadboard